KAKUNIN

 };

-// Step 2: Operator deploys, but doesn't issue cert
+// Step 2: Operator deploys, but doesn't issue the cert itself.

-// Kakunin (trusted third party) issues the certificate
+// Kakunin (trusted third party) issues it from its own Root CA via AWS KMS —

 // Step 3: Regulator can verify